TALKING TRANSFORMER TESTING

-The interfacial pressure between transformer oil and water reduces through the growing older process.
-What this implies in practical phrases is there is more polar compound present in the oil, reducing the flexibility of an oil to function an insulator in the transformer system.
+The interfacial tension between transformer oil and water reduces through the getting older process.
+What this implies in sensible phrases is there’s more polar compound current in the oil, decreasing the power of an oil to serve as an insulator in the transformer system.
 There is a direct correlation between interfacial tension and neutralisation quantity.
-Therefore, the interfacial pressure becomes a high quality criterion: the oil must be changed beneath a predefined restrict.
+Therefore, the interfacial pressure turns into a quality criterion: the oil have to be changed beneath a predefined restrict.

-If outcomes are GOOD, continue the common sampling interval.
+If results are GOOD, continue the common sampling interval.

 If outcomes are FAIR, lower the sampling interval.